LukeNethercott/Data-Structures-Final-Project/2-linked-lists.md

 # Linked Lists

 ## Description
-There are many types of linked lists, but for the purpose of this tutorial we will be dealing withy doubly linked lists.
+There are many types of linked lists, but for the purpose of this tutorial we will be dealing with doubly linked lists.
 A doubly linked list is a data structure made up of nodes.
-Rather than being ordered by a physical placement in memory, each node has a previous and a next pointer, as well as a space for some type of data.
+Rather than being ordered by a physical placement in memory, each node has a previous and a next pointer, as well as space for some type of data.
+A linked list also starts with a head and ends with a tail.

 ![Doubly Linked List](images/linked-list.png)